mojmhmdi/Deep-learning-electrical-load-forecasting--Practice2-/README.md

 Welcome!
 This repository contains the code and dataset for our practice exercise on electrical load forecasting using Long Short-Term Memory (LSTM) neural networks.

-The provided Jupyter Notebook includes a detailed, cell-by-cell breakdown of the model, designed specifically for students to gain hands-on experience with applied deep learning in energy systems.
+The provided Jupyter Notebook includes a detailed, cell-by-cell breakdown of the model, designed specifically to gain hands-on experience with applied deep learning in energy systems.

 ## 📊 Dataset
 The data used in this practice is the **hourly electrical load demand** for Johor city in Malaysia.